lindsly/4DNvestigator/README.md

 their chromatin structure from compartment "A" to compartment "B"

 # Example
-- See "./exampleScripts/examples4DNvestigator.m" for an example of the 4DNvestigator analysis
+- See "./exampleScripts/*.m" for an examples of the 4DNvestigator analysis

 # Dependencies
 - The 4DNvestigator requires that [java](https://www.java.com/en/download/help/download_options.xml) and [python](https://www.python.org/downloads/) are installed to extract data from .hic files.
-- We recommend that the ["requests"](https://realpython.com/python-requests/) library is installed for python, and that the path to this library is added to the MATLAB path with "setenv"
+- We recommend that the ["requests"](https://realpython.com/python-requests/) library is installed for python, and that it is added to the MATLAB path with "setenv"